Rmclaughlin2022/Project4/README.md

 - Graphical user interface to visualize knight's path
 - Customizable board size
 - Step-by-step move display using Matplotlib animation
+- Added a Game Home to go to different Pages so I can add in more projects in the future
 ---

 ## 🛠️ Installation